 Neonatal subgaleal hemorrhages are treated with the aggressive administration of blood products like frozen plasma and packed red blood cells that may prevent the infant from going into shock from their dangerously low blood pressure, while continued bleeding and coagulation issues can be treated with saline.
 Surgery on the subgaleal space may be necessary in order to remove the excess collected blood.

 Improper or delayed treatment on an infant suffering from a neonatal subgaleal hemorrhage can increase the risk of:

 - Cerebral palsy

 The Canadian Medical Association Journal (CMAJ) reported that about a quarter of all infants who suffer from a neonatal subgaleal hemorrhage die, and a public health advisory released by the United States Food and Drug Administration 18 years ago stated that:

 You may be able to file a medical malpractice claim if your infant suffered from a neonatal subgaleal hemorrhage following the improper use of a vacuum extractor or forceps during a difficult delivery.
-At Givens Givens Sparks, PLLC, our Tampa birth injury attorneys are dedicated to fighting to secure our clients the compensation they deserve.
+At Robert Sparks Attorneys, PLLC, our Tampa birth injury attorneys are dedicated to fighting to secure our clients the compensation they deserve.
 Call us at (813) 336-3348 to speak with one of our birth injury lawyers today, or fill out the form on our website to request a case consultation.